jaihysc/cc/doc/asmgen.md

 ### 1. Renumber

-The flow graph is walked backwards from the end to generate live range information.
+Each block is walked backwards to generate liveness use/def information for a block.
+Then, the flow graph is walked backwards from the end to generate live range information per block.

 ### 2. Build